 You should not climb if:

-- you are pregnant, suffer from heart disorders or any medical condition or disability which might affect their own safety or the safety of others
+• you are pregnant, suffer from heart disorders or any medical condition or disability which might affect your own safety or the safety of others

 A disclaimer must be signed at tour reception on the day of the tour prior to climbing the tower.
 You can click here to READ THE DISCLAIMER.